What Are Closing Costs in Missouri?

 Questions to Ask Your Realtor About Closing Costs

-To best use your realtors expertise, ask these questions:
+To best use your realtor’s expertise, ask these questions:

 - What strategies do you suggest for cutting down closing costs?